ropensci/NLMR/README.md

 Gaucherel, C. 2008.
 “Neutral Models for Polygonal Landscapes with Linear Networks.” *Ecol.
 Modell.* 219 (1-2): 39–48.

 Gustafson, Eric J, and George R Parker.
 1992.
 “Relationships Between Landcover Proportion and Indices of Landscape Spatial Pattern.” *Landsc.
-Ecol.* 7 (2).
-Kluwer Academic Publishers: 101–10.
+Ecol.* 7: 101–10.

 Keitt, Timothy H. 2000.
 “Spectral Representation of Neutral Landscapes.” *Landsc.
 Ecol.* 15: 479–93.

 Palmer, Michael W. 1992.
 “The Coexistence of Species in Fractal Landscapes.” *Am.
 Nat.* 139 (2): 375.

 Peitgen, Heinz-Otto, and Dietmar Saupe, eds.
-1988. *The Science of Fractal Images*.
-New York, NY, USA: Springer-Verlag New York, Inc.
+1988.
+The Science of Fractal Images.
+New York, NY, USA: *Springer New York*, Inc.

 Saura, Santiago, and Javier Martínez-Millán.
 2000.
 “Landscape Patterns Simulation with a Modified Random Clusters Method.” *Landsc.
 Ecol.* 15 (7): 661–78.

 Scherer, Cédric, Florian Jeltsch, Volker Grimm, and Niels Blaum.
 2016.
 “Merging Trait-Based and Individual-Based Modelling: An Animal Functional Type Approach to Explore the Responses of Birds to Climatic and Land Use Changes in Semi-Arid African Savannas.” *Ecol.
-Modell.* 326 (April): 75–89.
+Modell.* 326: 75–89.

 Schlather, Martin, Alexander Malinowski, Peter J Menck, Marco Oesting, Kirstin Strokorb, and Others.
 2015.
 “Analysis, Simulation and Prediction of Multivariate Random Fields with Package RandomFields.” *J. Stat.
-Softw.* 63 (8).
-Foundation for Open Access Statistics: 1–25.
+Softw.* 63: 1–25.

 Travis, J M J, and C Dytham.
 2004.
-“A Method for Simulating Patterns of Habitat Availability at Static and Dynamic Range Margins.” *Oikos* 104 (2).
-Munksgaard International Publishers: 410–16.
+“A Method for Simulating Patterns of Habitat Availability at Static and Dynamic Range Margins.” *Oikos* 104 410–16.